 A: many patients fear when they stop taking the antidepressants, even if it’s not a sudden cessation.
 Truth be told, the severity of withdrawal symptoms varies profoundly amongst the patients, and nobody can say for sure how it will be for you.
 The length of the treatment, the type of medication, any health conditions, and age may affect how your body will react once you’re slowly getting off your antidepressant.
 There are many ways to prevent the acute withdrawal symptoms from occurring, but you still need to take that leap of faith before making the first step.

 A: Stopping your treatment for depression suddenly is never a good or a safe idea.
 Abrupt get off antidepressants may cause rebound depression, with symptoms of depression more severe than ever.
-Rebound depression is a symptom of withdrawal and may fade way, and not all patients will experience it.
+Rebound depression is a symptom of withdrawal and may fade away, and not all patients will experience it.

 People who no longer take the antidepressants suddenly may relapse into a depressive phase that isn’t withdrawal symptoms.
-Patients relapsing into depression will have to go back to medication (or get help at an alternative treatment center like the Holistic Sanctuary) before they try to get off once again.
+Patients relapsing into depression will have to go back to medication (or get help at an alternative to meds treatment center like the Holistic Sanctuary) before they try to get off once again.

 Telling the difference between depression caused by relapse or withdrawal is tricky, and only the professionals will be able to do it.